rewtnull/bash-next-prev/README.md

 	If you want to run tests against the output, you can comment out line 33 (echo -e ...), and reassign the local variable ${element} like so: output="${element}" instead.
-The reason for this is because trying something like: foo="$(next)"; [[ ${foo} != "bar" ]] ... will force next() to run in a subshell, and thus will not yield the wanted results.
+The reason for this is because trying something like: foo="$(next)"; [[ ${foo} != "bar" ]] ... will force next() to run in a subshell, and thus will not yield the desired results.

 	After doing the above changes you can do this: